- Property code

 electric double oven and hob, dishwasher, washing machine, dryer, fridge/freezer, two sofas, electric fire, TV/DVD door leading to the courtyard.

 enclosed courtyard to the rear, patio with table and four chairs to the front.

-oil fired central heating, wood burner, underfloor heating in kitchen and dining area, please supervise children at all times when using the gardens, the lake is unfenced and is approximately 25 feet deep at its deepest point.
-Please note Hendra Barns hosts weddings and functions, so at times there may be guests using the function facilities.
+oil fired central heating, wood burner, underfloor heating in kitchen/dining area, please supervise children at all times in the gardens, the lake is unfenced and is approximately 25 feet deep at its deepest point.
+Please note Hendra Barns hosts weddings/functions, so at times there may be guests using the function facilities.
 WiFi, up to two dogs welcome, short breaks available.

 |1 Jan - 9 Feb||384|